bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 returns a boolean if true.
 So token list contained so we can combine these two things together to make this work.
 So let&apos;s try it together on our code over here and if you are able to get to work that&apos;s great.
-If not this will help you out.
+If not this will help you out.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 88. if thismenu contains 'hide-menu' (55) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">